Skip to content

 Plantar Fasciitis

-Take the first step towards pain-free living with our specialized treatments
+Take the first step towards pain-free living with our specialised treatments

 What is Plantar Fasciitis?

-Plantar fasciitis is a common condition that causes significant pain in the heel and the bottom of the foot.
-Affecting millions of people worldwide, it is particularly prevalent among athletes, older adults, and those with certain risk factors.
+Plantar fasciitis is a common condition that causes what can often be described as significant pain in the heel and the bottom of the foot.
+Affecting many worldwide, it is particularly prevalent among athletes, older adults, and those with certain risk factors.
 Understanding the intricacies of plantar fasciitis, from its causes and symptoms to diagnosis and treatment options, is crucial for effective management.
-At UFIT Podiatry, specialized approaches are employed to provide relief and long-term solutions for patients suffering from this debilitating condition.
+At UFIT Podiatry, specialised approaches are employed to support patients experiencing this condition.

-Plantar fasciitis is the inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot, connecting the heel bone to the toes.
+Plantar fasciitis is the inflammation of the plantar fascia, a thick, fibrous band of tissue that behaves similar to a ligament.
+It runs across the bottom of the foot, connecting the heel bone to the toes.
 This tissue supports the arch of the foot and absorbs shock when walking.
-When the plantar fascia becomes irritated or inflamed, it results in the condition known as plantar fasciitis.
-The inflammation typically causes sharp, stabbing pain in the heel, especially during the first steps after waking up or after prolonged periods of inactivity.
+When the plantar fascia becomes overused, stretched, irritated, or inflamed, it results in the condition known as plantar fasciitis.
+The inflammation typically causes sharp, stabbing pain in the heel—one of the primary symptoms—especially during the first steps after waking up or after prolonged periods of inactivity.
+While it most often affects one foot at a time, it is possible to experience plantar fasciitis in both feet simultaneously.

 Symptoms of Plantar Fasciitis